 - Asparagus is only 40 calories per cup, and low on the glycemic scale.

-- It delivers a dense assortment of conventional nutrients, especially folate and other B vitamins, selenium, copper, potassium and other minerals, and vitamins K, C, E, and A.
+- It’s not empty calories whatsoever!
+Asparagus delivers a dense assortment of nutrients, especially folate and other B vitamins, selenium, copper, potassium and other minerals, and vitamins K, C, E, and A.

 - Because it emerges from the ground and grows to harvestable size so quickly, asparagus doesn’t carry much of a pesticide load, if any.
 Wash it well, though, especially if you plan to eat it raw.
 Like all fresh produce, it may have become contaminated with bacteria during storage and transit.